ericmidt/Sentiment-Analysis/README.md

 # Sentiment Analysis Project
-The project involves collecting real-time reddit posts and comments, performing sentiment analysis to determine the sentiment, and visualizing the results in an interactive dashboard.
-The system will utilize AWS for data storage and processing, Apache Spark for sentiment analysis, Python for data processing and visualization, and SQL for data retrieval and analysis.
+The project involves collecting YouTube comments, performing sentiment analysis to determine the sentiment and most frequent words, and visualizing the results in an interactive dashboard.
+This project utilized Python, the YouTube API, Streamlit, Flask, Docker and the TextBlob natural language processing library.